Are you looking for things to do in Honolulu with kids? Keep scrolling to learn how to do the Oahu Manoa Falls hike with kids.

 Manoa Falls Parking

-Parking at Manoa Falls is a fairly small lot, located down a paved incline from the trailhead.
-The parking fee was minimal, at $5 per car.
+Parking at Manoa Falls is a fairly small parking lot located down a paved incline from the Manoa Falls trailhead.
+The parking fee was minimal, at $7 per car.

 Be sure to lock your car while you are gone, and do not leave anything of value.
 The lot is not monitored.